spacetelescope/refstis/docs/usage.rst

 about you and where to put stuff.
 This is accomplished by parsing a config file that is assumed to live at ~/config.yaml.

-The necessary contents of the file are shown below, though the actuall content has been omitted.
+The necessary contents of the file are shown below, though the actual content has been omitted.

 .. code-block:: yaml